ValladonLucas/TRAFIC_v2/README.md

 ## Classification & Confidence level

-To get a better classification, we've added a confidence branch to every model : `PNConf.py`, `DECConf.py`, `seqDECConf.py`.\
+To get a better classification, we've added a confidence branch to our model.\
 Users can now use their model using a `.csv` file with all the **_classes_** and **_labels_** they want to classify and also adjust the confidence threshold they want to apply to each bundle in order to get a more or less selective classification.

 The CSV file has to have this structure :